sumanth1221/Amazon/README.md

    ```
 2. Install nuget packages (if required)
 3. Open Visual studio
+4. Get the Connection string for database and add into solution
-4. Build the solution by Clicking on 'CTRL + SHIFT + B'
+5. Build the solution by Clicking on 'CTRL + SHIFT + B'
-5. Select Amazon project as startup project in the Solution Explorer and
+6. Select Amazon project as startup project in the Solution Explorer and
-6. Run the solution
+7. Run the solution

 <!-- TEST CODE -->
 ## Test code